Illustration Circa 1955

 “My grandfather is the mascot of MIT—what can I say, I’m a (wood)chip off the old block—and after Roger Babson graduated from there, he took me with him.
 He was my lifelong mentor and friend.
 My signature high-fives?
 That’s something I picked up from Rog; he was always a positive can-do dude.

 “I really love being around the students.
 Back to Babson, Commencement, hanging out in Reynolds Campus Center—you name it and I’m there.”

-“Now, I’d say my BFF is Provost and Senior Vice President Dennis Hanno, mostly because he lets me zip around in his Babson-green Mini Cooper.
-But while Provost Hanno is super generous with his car, I really love being around the students.
-Back to Babson, Commencement, library study sessions—you name it and I’m there.
+“While I still call Rog my BFF, I really love being around the students.
+Reunion and Homecoming, Commencement, library study sessions—you name it and I’m there.
 Studying can beaver-y stressful, especially during finals, so I like to log as much time as possible on campus.
 Let’s face it: I make things more fun.

 “Most beavers are only three-feet long, but I’ve got some athletic genes in my family.
 I still hit the pool after hours at Webster Athletic Center, and you’ll always see me at athletics events.
 I might look mean sometimes, but that’s just my game face.
 I need to intimidate our Division III sporting rivals and their inferior mascots.
 But really, I’ll give you a hug, I’ll take photos, I’ll sign autographs—and I’ll even throw free T-shirts at you.

 “You’ll always find me wearing one of my bajillion Babson shirts (Except that one time I was caught shirtless.
 To the student who took that photo: I’ll still high-five you).